-2. Type in Program 1 and click Project - Make.

-3. Look at the file main.lst and try to understand what it does.
+- 2. Before you can write patterns to the LEDs you need to do the same setup you did with the assembly program.
+Translate the assembly set up into C and include it in your program.
+Type in Program 1 then click Project, and Make. - 3.
+Look at the file main.lst and try to understand what it does.
 Note that there may be some things which do not make sense to you.
 At the very least, find the assembly language code which increments Port B.